By Debra Kerby, President & CEO

 New Sponsorship in Rural Bolivia

 When one door closes, a window opens.
-We have expanded our child sponsorship program in Bolivia with Tomás Katari Politecnic Institute (IPTK) in the underserved rural areas around Sucre where there is deep poverty among the primarily indigenous residents.
+We have expanded our Sponsor a Child program in Bolivia with Tomás Katari Politecnic Institute (IPTK) in the underserved rural areas around Sucre where there is deep poverty among the primarily indigenous residents.
 The newly-sponsored children live in the communities of K’acha K’acha, La Baraanca and Sojta Pata in the mountainous area around the Bolivian capital city.
 Although IPTK has historically served mostly urban or suburban areas, CFTC has worked with them to open more centres in rural areas.
 The goal is to make quality education and nutrition for children more accessible and reduce the flow of migration to cities where services and employment are no more plentiful.

 This additional support means that children at these early childhood care centres and in the newly-built primary school will not only continue to receive healthy meals and a good education, but CFTC will also be able to strengthen our support for IPTK to hire and train local residents, like Agripina Caballero pictured at left, to work at the early childhood care centres and primary school.
 This aspect of the work is key to sustainability: it reduces the challenge of enticing urban teachers to stay or move to these remote communities where there is no guarantee they will stay for any great length of time, builds competencies, and offers the possibility of employment and long-term, self-managed community development to local residents.